Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 ### Article 45.
 Academic ranking

 1. The academic type is the basis for determining the academic load a student can register for in the next semester.
-In case a student\'s academic type is determined after the student has registered for the course, the student must withdraw the course within the prescribed academic load limit.
+In case a student's academic type is determined after the student has registered for the course, the student must withdraw the course within the prescribed academic load limit.
-2. After each semester, based on the semester\'s average score, students\' academic performance is classified into the following
+2. After each semester, based on the semester's average score, students' academic performance is classified into the following
     categories:
     a)  Excellent: Semester GPA from 3.60 to 4.00
     b)  Excellent: Semester GPA from 3.20 to 3.59